rbc-wm-lab/ML-Full-Stack-Interview/README.md

 You'll need to use `ssh` to connect to the remote server.
 You can use terminal (if you are using MacOS or Linux), powershell or WSL (if you are using Windows) or any other standalone ssh tools such as PuTTY or WinSCP to move data between your local machine and the remote.

-#### Requirements
-You may need to set up an Jupyter Notebook server with secured login (if connecting via a web browser), so that end users are able to login in to your notebook server more securely with a passcode through a web browser.

-By default, Python is the language to be used in the notebook server.
-However, you could also plug-in any other language kernels, such as Java, Scala, JS, etc.

-Apart from the programming language, you should also set up a working environment for tasks 2 and 3.
-The notebook server you set up will be used for the subsequent tasks in this exercise.
-Have a look at the following tasks, and decide what additional packages you need.

-## Task 2: Data Analysis
+## Task 2: Populate Database

-In this task, you will need to write a program to analyse the world's billionaires' data.
+In this task, you will need to write a program to import the world's billionaires' data into the database you set up in Task 1.
 The data is stored in the file `billionaires.csv`

 In order to get this file on the remote server, you need to clone this repo to the remote server.